 Planning to stay and defend is a big decision.
-You could be at serious risk of uncontrollable fires on Severe, Extreme and Code Red days.
-Most homes in high-risk bushfire areas are not designed for Code Red conditions.
+You could be at serious risk of death or injury from uncontrollable fires on Extreme and Catastrophic fire danger days.
+Most homes in bushfire risk areas are not designed for Catastrophic conditions.
 The Defending your property page can help you decide whether or not you are capable of defending your property – and tells you about the risks and preparations involved.

 How to plan

 Taking steps to get prepared before the fire season means you know what to do when you’re at risk of fire.
 Just as every family or household is unique, every fire plan will be different.
 The information and templates in the Fire Ready Kit and on this website, are designed to assist you.

 - Which Fire Danger Rating is your trigger to leave?

 - Will you leave early that morning or the night before?

 - What route will you take – and what is your alternative in the event that a fire is already in the area?

 - What do you need to organise for your pets or livestock?

 - Who do you need to keep informed of your movements?